 Dr. Gittelman obtained fellowship training in consultation-liaison psychiatry at the University of North Carolina Hospital.
 He also received additional training from the American Psychiatric Association on the psychiatric care of patients with AIDS, and he has nearly completed the American Medical Association’s certificate program on medical ethics.
 Dr. Gittelman was the 2006 Mayer Fellow in the United Kingdom where he studied medical ethics in the National Health System.

 In 2007, he was given the Harry E Dascomb Award for Clinical Teaching and Care by WakeMed where his clinical and classroom teaching focused on patients with coexisting medical and psychiatric diagnoses, such as chronic pain and depression, post-traumatic stress disorder, substance use disorders, domestic violence, conversion disorder, delirium, and dementia.
-He has also lectured on medical ethics topics such as physician-assisted suicide, decision-making capacity, informed consent, physicians and the death penalty, and medical professionalism.
+He completed the American Medical Association-Medical College of Wisconsin Ethics Certificate Program and has lectured on medical ethics topics such as physician-assisted suicide, decision-making capacity, informed consent, physicians and the death penalty, and medical professionalism.
 Dr. Gittelman has served and lead ethics committees at WakeMed and the North Carolina Psychiatric Association.

 Dr. Gittelman is originally from Philadelphia, Pennsylvania.
 He is married and has three daughters.
 In his spare time he enjoys cycling, tennis, soccer, table tennis, hiking, camping, snow-boarding, fly-fishing, torah-reading, and gardening.
 Dr. Gittelman has participated in a variety of charitable events such as Habitat for Humanity, the Ride for Hope and Walk for Hope (benefiting patients and research on mental illness), blood donations, Sierra Club clean up days, and Martin Luther King Days of Service.